99 Cents Only Stores: In popular culture

 99 Cents Only Stores advertised that it was open "9 days a week", often invoking humorous commentary on holidays with products sold for 99 cents.
 One advertisement wished Joan Rivers a "Happy 99th Facelift", another congratulated the "(Los Angeles) Dodgers on Losing 99 Games."
 The company also celebrated the 99th birthday of public figures and named 99-year-old individuals as honorary spokespersons for 99 Cents Only Stores.

 99 Cent II Diptychon by Andreas Gursky became, at the time of its sale in February 2007, the most expensive photograph, at $3.3 million.

 99 Cents Only Stores allowed returns of up to nine items within nine days of purchase and were typically open from 9 a.m. to 9 p.m., although individual stores could open at 8 a.m. or close at 10 p.m.
 The store mottos included: "Do the 99", "Low prices are born here, and raised elsewhere", featuring a picture of a baby chick.

-A 99 Cents Only Store was used as the filming location of the Fear parody from The Andy Dick Show where it was referred to as the 98 Cent Plus 1 Only Store.

-A 99 Cents Only store was featured in scenes in the 2002 movie Punch-Drunk Love.